Onboardbase/secure-share/README.md

  ### Whitelists/Blacklists IP addresses
  Whitelisting and blacklisting allow or prevents traffic from specified IPs.
 You only need to add the list of IPs to the config file to enable it.
  If no whitelist IPs are specified, all connections are allowed.
 If whitelist IPs are specified, traffic is only allowed from those addresses.
- Generic IPs like `127.0.0.1` or `192.0.0.0` won't work as they represent localhost, and the firewall access points respectively.
+ Generic IPs like `127.0.0.1` or `192.0.0.0` won't work as they represent localhost and firewall access points, respectively.

 # Contributing